D-K-E/graphical-models/paper/paper.md

 probability distribution.
 One has a set of edges that encode a certain independence assumption over her random variables, and one has a set of factors, factorizes a certain probability distribution over her entire graph.
-Given these, the API of `PyGModels` might solve two major issues for the researcher or the student alike:
+Given these, `PyGModels` might solve two major issues for the researcher or the student alike:

 - Compute posterior probability distribution or most probable explanation given certain evidence.

-- Test new algorithms of inference.
+- Provide a basis for creating new algorithms of inference.

-Though the first issue is not irrelevant, the forte of `PyGModels` is the second issue due to its lightweight nature and its direct embodiment of statistical and graph theoretic (we follow mostly Diestel [see @Diestel_2017] for graph theoretic conventions and definitions; most of the graph algorithms come from K. Erciyes [see @Erciyes_2018] and S. Even [see
+Though the first issue is not irrelevant, the forte of `PyGModels` is the second issue due to its lightweight nature and its direct embodiment of statistical (we follow mostly Koller and Friedman [see @Koller_Friedman_2009] for statistical conventions and definitions and inference algorithms) and graph theoretic (we follow mostly Diestel [see @Diestel_2017] for graph theoretic conventions and definitions; most of the graph algorithms come from K. Erciyes [see @Erciyes_2018] and S. Even [see @Even_Guy_Even_2012];
-@Even_Guy_Even_2012]; exact pages are cited in doc strings of related functions inside the source code) considerations in the same base class.
+exact pages are cited in doc strings of related functions inside the source code) considerations in the same base class.
 The entire library depends only on python standard library which makes it very extendible and easy to integrate and adapt to other projects as well.
 Through its rigorous adoption of mathematical definitions of involved concepts, it becomes feasible to extend arbitrary factors through their point wise product, or apply common graph analysis algorithms such as finding articulation points or bridges, or finding an optimal path defined by a cost function.

 # Applications and Similar Works